6 Hip-Opening Stretches To Do During Pregnancy - Baby Chick

 A pregnant woman doing the pigeon stretch.

-With this pose, you can use a yoga strap or yoga brick to help you ease into this hip stretch until your flexibility increases.
+With the pigeon pose, you can use a yoga strap or yoga brick to help you ease into this hip stretch until your flexibility increases.
+To do this pose, follow these steps:

 1. Sit on your mat with one leg extended behind you.